Balance of payments, UK: January to March 2026

 The primary income account records income that the UK receives and pays on financial and other assets, along with the compensation of employees.

-UK payments to foreign investors (debits) decreased by £3.8 billion from the previous quarter to £103.2 billion in Quarter 1 2025 because of decreased payments on direct investment and other investment, which fell by £2.8 billion and £2.7 billion, respectively.
-This was slightly offset by increased payments on portfolio investment of £1.8 billion.
+UK payments to foreign investors (debits) decreased by £1.5 billion from the previous quarter, to £111.0 billion in Quarter 1 2026.
+This is because of decreased payments on direct investment, and other investment, which fell by £1.9 billion and £0.9 billion, respectively.
+These were partially offset by an increase in payments on portfolio investment, which rose by £1.3 billion.

 Secondary income

-The secondary income account shows current transfers between residents and non-residents.
+The secondary income account shows current transfers between UK residents and non-residents.

 Nôl i'r tabl cynnwys